pnlbwh/TBSS/docs/TUTORIAL.md

-(6) If you get any X forwarding error while writing `summary.html` file containing screenshots of axial, lateral, and sagital views, omit that part with `--noHtml` flag.
+(6) If you get any X forwarding error while writing `summary.html` file containing screenshots of axial, lateral, and sagital views, omit this functionality with `--noHtml` flag.

 (7) If you re-run a study and provided that registration files exist, they will not be re-created.
 To re-create them,